slacksec/golang-devops-stuff/website/source/docs/commands/event.html.markdown

 events, by performing anti-entropy over TCP as well as message replay.

 Queries are intended to be a real-time request and response mechanism.
-Since they are indended to be time sensitive, Serf will not do message replay or anti-entropy, as a response to a very old query is not useful.
+Since they are intended to be time sensitive, Serf will not do message replay or anti-entropy, as a response to a very old query is not useful.
 Queries have more advanced filtering mechanisms and can be used to build more complex control flow.
 For example, a code deploy could check that at